 What are the types of fillers used?

 Fillers are generally divided into hyaluronic acid and non-hyaluronic acid fillers.
 Hyaluronic acid or hyaluronate is a naturally occurring substance in the body made of complex sugars in a hydrogel form.
 It comes in different preparations and concentrations and is injected into or below the skin in various depths.
-Examples include Juvéderm®, Restylane®, Pervelle Silk®, and Belotero®.
+Examples include Juvéderm®, Restylane®, Belotero®, and Profhilo®.
 Hyaluronic acid hydrogels have the advantage of being well tolerated, with a low rate of hypersensitivity reaction; require little to no downtime; and are reversible.
 Depending on the type, they can last from four to 12 months.